MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/enable-and-disable-rdl-sandboxing.md

 |**Members**|For the list of types that are include in the **\<Types>** element, the list of member names that are not allowed in RDL expressions.|
 |**Deny**|The name of a member that is not allowed in RDL expressions.
 This property is case-insensitive.<br /><br /> Note: When **Deny** is specified for a member, all members with this name for all types are not allowed.|

-## Working with Expressions when RDL Sandboxing is Enabled
+## Working with expressions when RDL sandboxing is enabled

 You can modify the RDL Sandboxing feature to help manage the resources that are used by an expression in the following ways:

 -   Restrict the number of characters that are used for an expression.